bytebunny/tma881_optimization/README.md

 - Average (from 10,000) elapsed time of **column** summation: 0.560611644 msec.

 At the first glance, this is a surprising result.
-However, if one takes into account the part of the lecture on **Hardware architecture** that concerns **pipelining** and **data blocking**, it is possible to realize that that in the case of the **row** summation the same element in `sums` array is being accessed within the inner loop, and the CPU cannot know that the instructions of adding elements within the inner loop are _independent_:
+However, if one takes into account the part of the lecture on **hardware architecture** that concerns **pipelining** and **data blocking**, it is possible to realize that that in the case of the **row** summation writing into the same element of `sums` array is being done within the inner loop, and the CPU cannot know that the instructions are _independent_:
 ```
 for ( size_t ix=0; ix < nrs; ++ix ){
     sums[ix] = 0; // Initialize sum.